TissUUmaps/TissUUmaps-docs/_sources/docs/starting/projects.rst.txt

                         "$ref": "#definitions/ExpectedRadios"
                     },
                     "path": {
-                        "description": "Relative file path to CSV file in which marker data is stored", "type": "string"
+                        "description": "Relative file path to CSV file in which marker data is stored.
+If array of string, then a dropdown is created instead of a button.", "type": ["string", "array"]
                     },
                     "settings": {
                         "type": "array",